pixlcore/xyops/docs/api.md

 			"modified": 1754783050,
 			"created": 1754783023,
 			"revision": 2
-		},
+		}
-		...
+	],
-	]
+	"list": { "length": 1 }
 }
 ```

-In addition to the [Standard Response Format](#standard-response-format), this API will also include an `rows` array containing information about every bucket definition.
+In addition to the [Standard Response Format](#standard-response-format), this API will also include a `rows` array containing information about every bucket definition, and a `list` object containing list metadata.

 See [Bucket](data-structures.md#bucket) for details on the properties on each bucket.